What Is A Ductless Split?

 Most homeowners also demand efficiency from their home appliances, and a ductless split checks that box as well.
 Many ductless splits tout a 33 SEER rating.
 In comparison, the most efficient traditional central air conditioners lag behind with a SEER rating of 25.
 And, because each air handler can be installed with its own thermostat, you can really dial-in the temperature you want for that particular area of your home.

 Depending on the application and model, many ductless split systems can operate more than one air handler on a single condenser.
 And some ductless systems come equipped with a heat pump, which will allow the system to produce heated air in the cooler months.

 Whether you’re looking to add air conditioning to a ductless area of your home or simply looking to supplement your existing system, a ductless split system could be the solution for you.
-For more information about a residential AC & heating services Farmington, contact one of the specialists at Blue Best and make an appointment to learn more about the various options available.
+For more information about residential AC & heating services in Farmington, contact one of the specialists at Blue Best and make an appointment to learn more about the various options available.